 Many new moms also experience painful intercourse but please do not accept this as normal and go and see your trusted physiotherapist or gynecologist to figure out a plan to get things back on track.

-The Elvie kegel trainer can help prepare you for labour by increasing your awareness of invisible structures within your body (like your pelvic floor).
-Being aware of this area and what it feels like to connect to it before labour makes it a little easier to figure out how to connect here again after labour.
+Intimate Rose Kegel Weights can help prepare you for labor by increasing your awareness of invisible structures within your body (like your pelvic floor).
+Being aware of this area and what it feels like to connect to it before labor makes it a little easier to figure out how to connect here again after labor.
 It can also help if you’re pregnant and struggling to imagine what it feels like to push.
-And it gives you real-time feedback on not only how to contract, but also how to relax, that pelvic floor - which is super important for labour and optimal pelvic health.
+And it gives you real-time feedback on not only how to contract, but also how to relax, that pelvic floor - which is super important for labor and optimal pelvic health.
 Check out this guide to strengthening your pelvic floor pre and post-birth!
 (We highly recommend seeing a pelvic health specialist to get a full assessment and guidance on the type of exercises you need to get your pelvic floor back to optimal function.)